-Data production, which we define as tasks involving sample preparation, making materials, and running instruments by bench scientists, is foundational in empirical science.
+In this paper, we define data production as tasks involving sample preparation, making materials, and running instruments by bench scientists.
+There is no doubt that these tasks are foundational in modern empirical science.
 In an analysis of contribution statements for almost 80,000 authors from PLOS ONE, Sauermann and Haussler (2017) find that half of the authors, and 86 percent of first authors, were engaged in data production.
-Bench scientists commonly face frequent and unpredictable production failures and interruptions in producing this data, exacerbating the time demands (Cambrosio and Keating 1988; Delamont and Atkinson 2001; Fujimura 1987; Jordan and Lynch 1992; Lynch 1985; Peterson 2015; Wylie 2019).
+Data production is both a core and often highly uncertain activity of scientists.
+Bench scientists commonly face frequent and unpredictable production failures and interruptions in producing this data, exacerbating the time demands (Cambrosio and Keating 1988; Collins 1992; Delamont and Atkinson 2001; Fujimura 1987; Jordan and Lynch

+1992; Lynch 1985; Peterson 2015; Wylie 2019).
 Data production done in an "open system," such as chemical synthesis, is notoriously troublesome.
 Even in what may seem a well-controlled environment, scientists often must "babysit" instruments by monitoring potential signs of failures.
 The following quotes from these prior studies provide some examples of the time involved and types of data production failures.
 "In the beginning, the first task at hand was actually to express the protein and that was where we hit the roadblock.
 As a consequence, it took her two-and-a-half years to solve a problem that was originally envisaged as a starting point for the doctorate" (Delamont and Atkinson 2001).
 "Now I've gone through a lot of the problems.
 I've had it go wrong, I've lost samples, it's cost me a whole week, I've had to start all over again" (Jordan and Lynch 1992).
+"In spite of Harrison's experience and excellent contacts, it took him six months from the assembly of the parts to the final ironing out of the faults to make Jumbo work" (Collins 1992).
 Thus, it is not surprising that a substantial share of graduate training in laboratory science involves getting familiar with the procedures and materials at the bench (Campbell 2003; Delamont and Atkinson 2001; Peterson 2015).
-These studies have emphasized the importance of having (Peterson 2015) or acquiring (Delamont and Atkinson 2001; Doing 2004) craft and tacit knowledge (Collins 2010).
+These studies have emphasized the importance of having (Peterson 2015) or acquiring (Delamont and Atkinson 2001; Doing 2004) craft and tacit knowledge (Collins 2010b).
 Even tacit knowledge may not be sufficient when the cause of failure is related to the nature of the unstable data production process (Lynch 1985).
 For example, producing a good crystal from a complex molecule in structural biology can take months or even years (Ramakrishnan 2018).
-Thus, examining how scientists address technical troubles allows us to understand different problemsolving skills and how contextual factors shape this process.
+Thus, examining how scientists address technical troubles allows us to understand different problem-solving skills and how contextual factors shape this process.